nystudio107/craft-typogrify/README.md

 {{ truncate(someString, 20, '-') }}
 ```

 **truncateOnWord** - Truncates a string to a given length in a multi-byte friendly way, while ensuring that it does not split words.
+It first strips any HTML tags from the string before performing truncation.

 Usage: